CONTRIBUTED BY KYLE KELLY

 Payment: Yen, Dollars, Credit Cards

-Directions: From Kadena Gate 1: Head south on 58, turn right at Blueberry Cafe/330 intersection, make your first left (yellow Ishigaki-jima restaurant), follow the road as it bends right, take the first right and the shop will be on the left.
+Directions: From Kadena Gate 1: Head south on 58, turn right at 360 Grille (formerly Blueberry Cafe)/330 intersection, make your first left (yellow Ishigaki-jima restaurant), follow the road as it bends right, take the first right and the shop will be on the left.